 CICD research approach

-In keeping with our mission to support the prosperity of Native Nations through actionable research, policy development, and community collaboration, the Center for Indian Country Development (CICD) conducts research to deepen understanding of factors that influence the economic health of tribal communities.
+In keeping with our mission to advance the economic self-determination and prosperity of Native nations and Indigenous communities through actionable data and research that make substantial contributions to public policy, the Center for Indian Country Development (CICD) conducts research to deepen understanding of factors that influence the economic health of tribal communities.
 CICD research focuses on policy areas identified as important for empowering tribal nations and Indigenous people with the resources to determine their economic future on their own terms.

 Research priorities are informed by the needs and experiences of Indian Country stakeholders through consultation with the CICD Leadership Council, Native-led organizations, community members, and tribal leaders.
 CICD and Indian Country partners leverage research to advance policy dialogue that supports the long-term economic prosperity of Indian Country.

 CICD works in close partnership with tribal governments, tribal organizations, practitioners, researchers, and policymakers.
 Through trusting collaborations, research becomes a stronger tool for informing economic policy to strengthen economic prosperity for tribal nations and Indigenous people.

 Data accessibility and governance

 CICD believes that high-quality data and analysis are fundamental to making informed decisions.
 CICD recognizes that long-standing data gaps have resulted in an incomplete and sometimes inaccurate understanding of tribal communities and their economies.
 Investments in economic and demographic data collection and analysis can empower tribes to exercise greater economic self-determination.

 CICD believes that governance of Indian Country data by tribal governments and Indigenous individuals is a fundamental element of sovereignty.
 CICD also understands the importance of making data that are useful for decision-making accessible to the public while balancing the varied data-usage preferences of tribal governments and tribal members.